New York City Guide

 4. Spaghetti Limone at Lil’ Frankies

-One of four beloved restaurants owned by famed chef Frank Prisinzano, Lil’ Frankies is a homey, old-school Italian spot that makes authentic Naples wood-fired pizza and some of the best food in NYC.
+One of five beloved restaurants owned by famed Chef Frank Prisinzano, Lil’ Frankies is a homey, old-school Italian spot that makes some of the best food in NYC.
+What most people go there for, in particular, is the authentic Naples wood-fired pizza.

-Emulating the true spirit of the Italian dinner table, Lil’ Frankies is a place where traditions are made.
-The Spaghetti Limone is a simple dish, made with lemons, butter and mounds of freshly grated Parmesan.
-This unpretentious, and all-around delicious dish is a comforting classic NYC food that natives and tourists love and return for.
+Emulating the true spirit of the Italian dinner table, this enchanting East Village restaurant is a place where traditions are made.
+The Spaghetti Limone is a simple dish that has set this eatery apart as one of the best Italian restaurants in NYC.
+Made with lemons, butter and mounds of freshly grated Parmesan, this unpretentious, all-around delicious dish is a comforting classic NYC food that natives and tourists love and return for.

 5. White Truffles at Supper

-the shaved white truffles over dishes at supper make for iconic nyc foods
+Shaved white truffles over dishes at Supper make for iconic NYC foods

 via Supper